Castro Valley Natural Grocery will stock locally sourced foods, organic produce, green household goods, natural supplements and more.

 Committed to giving her employees a stake in the company she created through a stock ownership plan, Donna is thrilled to give her staff the opportunity to expand and serve the Castro Valley community.
 Donna’s team will also tend to beehives on the rooftop in Castro Valley to produce a special local blend of honey, just as they do in Alameda.

-Night Owl, a restaurant and craft cocktail lounge focused on offering food and libations created with seasonal ingredients sourced from local purveyors, will build fresh and new menus every season from the incredible ingredients available to us in Northern California.
+Night Owl, a restaurant and craft cocktail lounge focused on offering food and libations created with seasonal ingredients sourced from local purveyors, will build fresh menus every season from the incredible ingredients available to us in Northern California.

 In July of 2014, Oakland based Blue Heron Catering’s Debbie Pfisterer and longtime Bay Area chef Jeff Rosen opened the Cannery Cafe at the Hayward Area Historical Society museum to share their vision of community and soulful, honest cooking that featured the bounty of our wonderful Bay Area foodshed.
 Local brunch favorites include their rancheria chilaquiles, Meyer lemon ricotta pancakes and fried chicken sandwich.